 According to the IEA, approximately 40% of the new electricity provision required for universal access over the next 15 years is likely through grid extension.

 The remaining 60% is the natural domain of small and medium enterprises which use distributed, renewable technologies.
 This is the sector that we support.

 We provide energy businesses some of the enabling resources they need to grow including:

 We train entrepreneurs in business planning, sales and marketing, and record keeping.
 We provide specialized advisory services to larger businesses to support strategic and financial planning, supply chain and operational management, and project development and financing.

+We help entrepreneurs develop their supply chains and distribution/route to market strategies.
 We leverage deep and broad sector knowledge to facilitate partnerships amongst a wide range of market participants including governments and regulators, consultants, service providers, equipment suppliers, and distributors.